knowmics-lab/BacExplorer/README.md

 ![BACEXPLORER](https://github.com/user-attachments/assets/694f612f-8645-45bf-85c2-5ec00efdc1a6)

-BacExplorer is a software system for the analysis of Microbial data.
-Its aim is to annotate Bacterial genome with information about Antimicrobial resistance, virulence factor, plasmids, serotypings and so on.
-The analysis is developed with Bash and wrapped in a Snakemake workflow.
-BacExplorer permits to analyze both raw fastq and fasta data.
+BacExplorer is a software system designed for the analysis of microbial data.
+Its primary goal is to annotate bacterial genomes with information on antimicrobial resistance, virulence factors, plasmids, serotyping, and more.
+The analysis is implemented in Bash and orchestrated using a Snakemake workflow.
+BacExplorer supports the analysis of both raw FASTQ and FASTA data.

 <img width="4472" height="2132" alt="BacExcplorer_Fig1" src="https://github.com/user-attachments/assets/16859cec-a620-4f4e-b6ac-0aa645c942ac" />